Procurement Glossary

 Core elements of the product group strategy

-• Significance for purchasing
+Significance for Procurement

-The product group strategy plays a decisive role in modern purchasing, as it helps to manage procurement activities efficiently and achieve competitive advantages.
+The product group strategy plays a decisive role in modern Procurement, as it helps to manage procurement activities efficiently and achieve competitive advantages.
 It enables buyers to achieve better conditions through bundled negotiations and to establish long-term partnerships with strategically important suppliers.
 It also contributes to risk management by reducing dependencies and creating flexibility in the supply chain.

 Category strategy: from traditional procurement to category management